bashir-CSE/Portfolio/README.md

 ![Portfolio Screenshot](https://via.placeholder.com/900x450.png?text=Add+A+Screenshot+Of+Your+Site+Here)
 *A screenshot of the portfolio website's hero section.*

+> Note: Legacy references to “Process Automation Scripts” and “Database Management Solutions” have been removed from the site content to better reflect current focus projects.

 ## ✨ Features

--   **Dynamic Hero Section:** Features an engaging background powered by `particles.js` and a captivating animated typing effect using `TypeIt` to introduce my professional profile.
+-   **Dynamic Hero Section:** Features an engaging background powered by `particles.js` and a typing effect using `Typed.js` (shuffled phrases) to introduce my professional profile.
--   **Interactive Skill Visualizations:** Skill bars and percentage counters dynamically animate into view as the user scrolls, providing an engaging representation of my proficiencies.
+-   **Interactive & Accessible Skill Visualizations:** Skill bars and percentage counters animate into view with ARIA updates (role="progressbar", aria-valuenow/min/max).
--   **Seamless Navigation:** Includes a sticky header that intelligently hides on scroll down and reappears on scroll up (powered by `Headroom.js`), active link highlighting, and a convenient "Back to Top" button for enhanced user experience.
+-   **Seamless Navigation:** Sticky header with `Headroom.js`, active link highlighting, smooth scrolling, and a "Back to Top" button.
--   **Engaging User Interface:** Incorporates subtle fade-in animations on scroll using `ScrollReveal.js` and a preloader to ensure a smooth and polished page load experience.
+-   **Engaging UI:** Subtle fade-in animations via `ScrollReveal.js` and a preloader for a smooth load experience.
--   **Integrated Contact Form:** A fully functional contact form powered by `EmailJS` allows visitors to send direct messages.
+-   **Integrated Contact Form:** Fully functional form powered by `EmailJS`.
--   **Modern & Responsive Design:** Crafted with Tailwind CSS and custom SCSS for a clean, contemporary aesthetic and full responsiveness across all devices.
+-   **Modern & Responsive Design:** Tailwind CSS + custom CSS tokens with WCAG AA-compliant buttons and focus-visible styles.

 ## 🛠️ Tech Stack